Diphtheria

 What is diphtheria?

-Diphtheria is a serious disease caused by a toxin (poison) produced by a bacterium called Corynebacterium diphtheriae.
+Diphtheria is a serious disease caused by the bacterium called Corynebacterium diphtheriae.
+The bacterium produces a toxin (poison) that can cause serious illness.
 The disease can affect the nose, throat, or skin, and it can be deadly.
 Cases of diphtheria are very rare in the United States because of vaccination.

 Who gets diphtheria?

-Diphtheria is a rare disease.
-It most likely occurs in unvaccinated persons who live in crowded or unsanitary conditions, or who travel to countries where diphtheria is more common.
+Diphtheria is a rare disease in the United States.
+It is most likely to occur in unvaccinated people who travel to countries where the disease is more common.

 How is diphtheria spread?